 - Sister Laura, a high school social studies teacher and department head, has been a member of the local teachers’ association for more than 15 years and currently serves as its president.

-- Brother-in-law Rick is an experienced electrician with IBEW 723.
-Rick is a proud member of more than 30 years.
+- Brother-in-law Rick is an experienced electrician with IBEW 723 and recently retired in January 2018 with more than 35 years of service.

 - Brothers Steve and Kent earned law degrees and brother Mike a doctorate from Indiana University.